If you haven’t signed up for Explore the MathTwitterBlogosphere initiative, YOU SHOULD. Because, as Tina said best,

 No matter how much time I spend online, I’m always happening upon new parts of our awesome math teacher community.
 Even yesterday, when we were planning the first few missions for this oh so exciting event, I learned about some sites I didn’t know existed.
 This is exactly why I am inviting you to join me on an exploration of the best parts of the internet – the Math Twitter Blogosphere.

 Yes, this exact same thing happened to me on Sunday.
-While reviewing our notes in the GDoc, I saw a link I was unfamiliar with, Mathagogy: http://www.mathagogy.com/ .
-Upon looking at these videos, I saw one I couldn’t wait to try!
-How I teach Algebraic Literacy by Emma McCrea.
+I got this idea from Emma McCrea.
 I tweeted her immediately to tell her how much I enjoyed her lesson, and she tweeted back that she has signed up for Explore MTBoS!
 Win-Win!
-Anyway, you must go watch her video now, so the rest of this post will make sense.

 I gathered spaghetti, yarn, and dental floss cut into different lengths, colored index cards cut into squares and rectangles, foam cubes, and then more of these pieces taped to other pieces.
 I dumped them into five bins.
 This was actually pretty fun for me.